dlsathvik04/Sem-2-DSA-PlacementManagementSystem/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Student Placement Management System project.
+This project is developed to implemnt the concepts of Data Structures and Algorithms in some real life scenarios. this Project is ment learners who started their journey in DSA.
+This project is made as end-sem project for semester two in the course Data Structures and Algorithms-1.

 ## Folder Structure